 Film historians often like to talk about the sea change that occurred in the 1950s, when actor’s like Montgomery Clift and Marlon Brando brought a new kind of sincerity to Hollywood.
-These highly trained method actors changed the way we appreciate and understand acting today and they’ve rightfully been recognized for their accomplishments.
-But there were other performers that unconsciously championed a new kind of natural approach to acting.
-And one of them was Aldo Ray.
+These highly trained method actors changed the way we appreciate and understand acting today and they’ve rightfully been recognized for their accomplishments but there were other performers that unconsciously championed a new kind of natural approach to acting.
+One of them was Aldo Ray.

 James Gregory and Aldo Ray in NIGHTFALL (1957)